Ozzie Albies Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres' 4.67 team ERA ranks 15th among all league pitching staffs.
+- The Padres' 5.06 team ERA ranks 20th across all MLB pitching staffs.

-- Padres pitchers combine to give up eight total home runs at a clip of 1.3 per game (to rank 17th in the league).
+- Padres pitchers combine to allow nine total home runs at a rate of 1.3 per game (to rank 20th in the league).

-- Snell (0-1) takes the mound for the Padres to make his second start this season.
+- The Padres will send Martinez (0-1) out for his second start of the season.

-- In his most recent time out on Friday, the lefty tossed 4 1/3 innings against the Colorado Rockies, giving up three earned runs while surrendering six hits.
+- The righty last appeared on Saturday against the Colorado Rockies, when he tossed seven innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.